Clothes and textiles

 Clothes swaps are a great way to refresh your wardrobe with no cost to you or the environment.
 We normally host sustainable clothes swap events every spring and autumn.

-Taking part is simple - bring along your unwanted, good-quality items of clothing (10 items maximum) during the designated drop-off time, and then return during the swap time to pick up some 'new items.
-However many items you brought in is the amount that you are allowed to take away with you.
+Taking part is simple - bring along your unwanted, good-quality items of clothing (10 items maximum) during the designated drop-off time, and then return during any of the swap times to pick up some 'new items.
+However many good quality items you brought in is the amount that you are allowed to take away with you.